 - Symptoms of (if both diseases are present)

-- Laboratory tests
+- Additional laboratory tests

-- Temporal artery biopsy (gold standard): mandatory in all patients
+Temporal artery biopsy (gold standard)

 - Polymyalgia rheumatica